UTS-CASLab/hyperbox-brain/docs/developers/contributing.rst

        pip install pytest pytest-cov flake8 mypy numpydoc black==22.3.0

 #.
 Add the ``upstream`` remote.
 This saves a reference to the main
-   scikit-learn repository, which you can use to keep your repository synchronized with the latest changes:
+   hyperbox-brain repository, which you can use to keep your repository synchronized with the latest changes:

    .. code:: bash